What is Conflict in a Story and How to Write One in 8 Steps

 What Is Conflict in a Story?

-Some works of literature, such as novels, may have one major conflict that lasts from the beginning till the end.
+Some works of literature, such as novels, may have one major conflict that lasts from the beginning to the end.
 Others may have minor conflicts that can be resolved in as little as one or two chapters.
-Most stories have a blend of both.
+Generally, most stories have a blend of both.

 What Is the Role of Conflict in a Story?

-When you inject conflict into a scene, you challenge your characters by forcing them to solve a problem.
+When you add conflict to a scene, you challenge your characters by forcing them to solve a problem.
 Most of the time, characters have to grow or change in order to be able to solve that problem.
+That change is what your readers are invested in and what they want to see happening in your story.
+To that end, even the smallest of conflicts can have significant impacts on your story.

-• A tool to explore themes or teach morals/lessons: If it’s relevant to your conflict, you can display themes like love, ambition, etc. through the lens of your story.
-Moreover, exposing your characters to situations that challenge their beliefs or lives offers a powerful opportunity for them to learn profound lessons.
-In fact, even fluffy slice-of-life stories can utilize minor conflicts to inject deeper meaning into their scenes.
+- A tool to explore themes or teach morals/lessons: If it’s relevant to your conflict, you can display themes like love, ambition, etc. through the lens of your story.
+Moreover, your characters gain the opportunity to learn profound lessons when you expose them to situations that challenge their beliefs or lives.
+In fact, even fluffy slice-of-life stories can use minor conflicts to add deeper meaning into their scenes.

-• A major source of entertainment for your audience: People love drama, and the best way to deliver it in your story is by adding conflict.
-By integrating conflict skillfully into your story, you create a thrilling and emotionally engaging experience for your readers.
+- A major source of entertainment for your audience: People love drama, and the best way to deliver it in your story is by adding conflict.
+By integrating one skillfully into your story, you create a thrilling and emotionally engaging experience for your readers.

 What Are the Four Types of Conflict in Literature?

-The type of conflict you will be using in your writing will rely on your genre, your character archetypes (or lack thereof), the tone and setting of the story, and the medium you are writing in (novel, screenplay, comic, etc.).
-One more thing to note is that it’s common practice to combine types of conflict because it serves to flesh out your story!
+The type of conflict you will be using in your writing will rely on four factors: your genre, character archetypes (or lack thereof), the tone and setting of the story, and the medium you are writing in (novel, screenplay, comic, etc.).
+These factors can also help you sort conflict into different categories depending on its source, nature, and impact on your characters.

 1. Internal vs. External

 We can categorize conflict based on the source of the problem into two types: internal and external.
-From the wording, you can guess that internal conflict happens inside a character’s mind, while external conflict is forced on them by a third party.
+Internal conflict happens inside a character’s mind, while external conflict is forced on them by something or someone else.
 We can highlight the differences between the two types as follows:

-• Internal conflict centers on the character’s internal struggles against their beliefs, morals, wants, and/or needs.
+- Internal conflict centers on the character’s internal struggles against their beliefs, morals, wants, and/or needs.
 This conflict can be a question of emotion, philosophy, or logic.
-Examples include choosing a worldview, adopting a steadfast belief in an unstable environment, and embracing or rejecting their feelings.
+For example, your character might have trouble accepting their feelings for someone.
+Or, they might feel torn between their old beliefs and new ones.

-• External conflict comes from any outside force that doesn’t directly relate to a character’s psychology.
-It can be caused by an event, a person, or even the forces of nature.
-You can think of a work demotion, a villain terrorizing the city, or natural disasters like hurricanes and earthquakes.
+- External conflict comes from any outside force that doesn’t directly relate to a character’s psychology.
+It can be caused by an event, a person, or even the forces of nature, such as an earthquake.
+Another example would be a villain threatening to destroy the hero’s home, or the main character getting laid off in the middle of an economic crisis.

 2. Physical vs. Philosophical

-In the realm of storytelling, conflict can appear in a physical form, like people or objects hindering the hero’s path, or in an abstract form, like religious conflict or mental illness.
+Conflict in a book can take a physical form, such as people or objects standing in the hero’s path.
+Alternatively, conflict can also come in an abstract form, such as misguided beliefs or unwanted feelings.
 Both types tell us the nature of the conflict and how it affects the story and/or the characters.

 With physical conflict, you have concrete obstacles in your characters’ paths.
 For example, villains, doomsday devices, and even opinionated family members are sources of physical conflict.
-Meanwhile, philosophical or moral conflict threatens their abstract beliefs, emotions, and/or state of mind.
-Non-physical dilemmas such as choosing between feeding an orphan or your own children is an example of a philosophical conflict.
+Meanwhile, philosophical or moral conflict threatens characters’ abstract beliefs, emotions, and/or state of mind.
+One example of a philosophical conflict is a character choosing between feeding an orphan or their own starving children.

 3. Primary vs. Secondary